-- " Changing a practice, policy or procedure that makes it challenging for disabled people to access or use services - " Changing a physical feature to remove, change, or provide a reasonable method of avoiding barriers such as steps, doors, toilets or signage - " Providing additional aids or services where it would assist disabled people, such as using British Sign Language interpreters, or providing information in an alternative format person.
+- Changing a practice, policy or procedure that makes it challenging for disabled people to access or use services - Definition of the second se - Providing additional aids or services where it would assist disabled people, such as using British Sign Language interpreters, or providing information in an alternative format person.
 Effective practice should be expected by all patients and requires nurses to adhere to the recognised methods of providing person-centred care for patients, for example providing appropriate food and support to eat it if required.
 Reasonable adjustments build on the expectations of effective practice to ensure that disabled people are not disadvantaged.
 For example, if a disabled person cannot understand a standard menu, a reasonable adjustment might involve providing the menu in an easy-read format to enable the person to make food choices in the same way as other patients.